jbiason/blog/content/code/command-pattern-rust.md

 deposited/withdraw is attached directly to the variant.

 And then you have the `execute()` function.
-And, again, 'cause Rust allows adding functions to almost everything, what I did was:
+And, again, 'cause Rust allows adding functions to almost everything, what I did was add a method in the Enum:

 ```rust
 impl Command {